lgblgblgb/xemu/README.md

     make

-Optinally, to create binary DEBian .deb package for Ubuntu/Debian Linux, result will be built in build/bin (which can be installed with `dpkg -i`, followed by a `sudo xemu-download-data` which will download the data files as well, you can then execute emulators like `xemu-xmega65`):
+Optionally, to create binary DEBian .deb package for Ubuntu/Debian Linux, result will be built in build/bin (which can be installed with `dpkg -i`, followed by a `sudo xemu-download-data` which will download the data files as well, you can then execute emulators like `xemu-xmega65`):